A Washer and Dryer Prompts a Bathroom Remodel

 Bonus: Their Sweeten contractor also built a walk-in closet out of the remaining alcove space.

 Style finds: Floor in herringbone basalt mosaic; walls and shower in Nori Gloss 3×6” white ceramic subway tile: Complete Tile.
 Spray jet showerhead; vintage cross-handle balanced pressure bathtub and shower valve; trim set with bath spout in aged brass; early 20th century mercantile powder washstand with Carrara marble vanity top; vintage cross-handle 8” widespread faucet in aged brass; Edison glass inline double sconce in gunmetal bronze, early 20th century mercantile 84” cabinet: Restoration Hardware.
 Wall paint in Hale Navy, #HC-154: Benjamin Moore.
-Two-piece elongated chair, dual-flush toilet, #MW4463056CUMFGA#01: Appliances Connection.
+Two-piece elongated chair, dual-flush toilet, #MW4463056CUMFGA#01: Toto.
 Frontloading W1 washing machine and T1 heat-pump tumble dryer: Appliances Connection.

 Check out another renovation where adding laundry was a main priority.